 - Living with existing debt, but not decreasing it is not actually living debt free, so figure out how to pay off the debt using step (1) as a model, and then return to step (1) with a payback model in place as well.

 - Unless your last name is Debt or Debtor, do not utter the word debt in a positive way ever.
-If someone even suggests debt is a good thing or mentions Good Debt reply with, “Where I come those are fighting words!” and walk away grumbling about it (and return to step (1)).
+If someone suggests debt is a good thing or mentions Good Debt reply with, “Where I come those are fighting words!”.
+Walk away grumbling about it (and return to step (1)).

-- If you really read all of these steps assuming there was more than step (1), you need to read this site more, because you would have figured out after reading the first step that was the message, and then make sure you return to step (1).
+- If you really read all of these steps assuming there was more than step (1), you need to read this site more.
+You would have figured out after reading the first step that was the message, and then make sure you return to step (1).

-My hope is that these inspirational and helpful quick tips can help you live a debt free life, and thus enjoy life that much more (not that money buys happiness, but debt certainly does buy misery).
+My hope is that these inspirational and helpful 10 surprising steps to a debt free life can help you live a debt free life, and thus enjoy your life that much more (not that money buys happiness, but debt certainly does buy misery).